gmallard/ruby-coll-demo/README.txt

 # * to_a (1.8 and 1.9-delta) (Syn entries)
 # * zip (1.8)
 #
-# The following methods added in 1.9.2 are TBD:
+# The following methods added in 1.9.2 are:
 #
 # * chunk
 # * collect_concat (Syn flat_map)